Vishal-1024/AI-ML_Hackathon_Deepfake-detection/README.md

 ### Prerequisite
 1. Copy your trained model to the models folder.
-   - You can download our trained models from the [Google Drive](https://drive.google.com/drive/folders/1UX8jXUXyEjhLLZ38tcgOwGsZ6XFSLDJ-?usp=sharing) or you can train your models using the steps mentioned in Model Creation directory.

 #### Step 1 : Clone the repo and Navigate to Django Application